Dandelion Chai Tea, Ginger Root Juice, and a Remedy for Cold and Flu

 Juicing a Ginger Root

 Ginger is so good for us!
 It helps digestive ills and is great for preventing and fighting illness.
 You can buy ginger root in most grocery stores.
 Or grow your own!
 You can actually just plant pieces of ginger root from the store and it will grow!
 It takes a long time to grow a big enough root for our purposes though.
 You want a decent-sized root at least half the size of your hand.
 Rinse it and chop it into small pieces.
 Then put it in your food processor or blender and pulverize it as much as possible.
+(Hint: Adding a little water to the blender helps the process along.)
 Place the pulp in cheesecloth and squeeze out as much of the juice as you can into a bowl.
 Place the juice in dark tincture bottle and keep in the fridge.
 We will talk about how to use it in a minute.

 Now, take the pulp and spread it out on a cookie sheet.
 Place it in the oven.
 In this case, our goal is to dry the ginger, not roast it.
 So you can set the oven to it’s lowest setting (usually 170 degrees).
 Leave the door cracked and allow your pulp to dry completely.
 Once it has cooled, keep it in an airtight container in the cupboard.
 You can use this in your tea.
 Or you can boil the pulp, strain it, and keep the liquid.
 Add sugar and seltzer water to the liquid and you have an amazing home-made ginger ale!